Luxor Egypt Travel Guide

 West Bank guesthouses deliver a tranquil environment after a day of exploration.

-Many older luxury hotels on the East Bank possess rich history and colonial charm.
+Many older luxury hotels on the East Bank possess rich history and from the colonial era charm.

 Nile cruise boats deliver an unique historical travel experience, allowing movement through the landscape that shaped ancient Egypt.